survivejs/maintenance-book/manuscript/code-quality/01-linting.md

 You'll learn about formatting in the next chapter.

-?> Maybe worth making a best policy recommendation here such as all devs should run live linting within editors "on save" *and* linting should be set up on the commit git hook.
+TODO: Maybe worth making a best policy recommendation here such as all devs should run live linting within editors "on save" *and* linting should be set up on the commit git hook.
 Is it worth using it all within webpack config - when webpack is first run or WDS watch?
+TODO: http://eslint.org/docs/rules/complexity - Code complexity.
+This might be a chapter of its own.